ghi-electronics/Documentation/software/dynamic/dynamic (2).md

 ## Functions

-Functions in Due are implements in a simple form.
+Functions in DUE are implements in a simple form.
 They do not take arguments and do not return values.
 However, the built in library functions do take arguments and return values, learn more about the [System functions](../universal/systemfunctions.md).

 User functions resides in nonvolatile memory using recording mode.
 They can then be "run" or called from immediate mode.